PACE: Marrying generalization in PArameter-efficient fine-tuning with Consistency rEgularization: Related work

 \textbf{Consistency Regularization.} Fixmatch \cite{sohn2020fixmatch} applies consistency regularization over augmented images for semi-supervised learning.
 Openmatch \cite{saito2021openmatch} utilizes it on outlier predictions for open-set semi-supervised learning.
 R-Drop \cite{wu2021r} applies it to transformers \cite{transformer} with dropout for NLP tasks.
 CR \cite{zhang2019consistency} applies it over augmented real and fake images for GAN training.
 CAGAN \cite{ni2018cagan} enforces consistency on discriminators with dropout for GAN training.
 Despite the empirical success of consistency regularization demonstrated by previous works, theoretical analysis is lacking.
 While NICE \cite{ni2024nice} demonstrates that consistency regularization lowers latent feature gradients for stable GAN training, it fails to reveal reduced weight gradient for enhanced generalization.
 Our study goes beyond prior works by providing a theoretical link between smaller weight gradients and improved generalization, effectively marrying generalization of PEFT with consistency regularization.

 \textbf{Generalization of Fine-Tuning.} Li \etal \cite{li2021improved} constrain the fine-tuned model's closeness to the pre-trained model in weight space.
-Fu \etal \cite{fu2023effectiveness} induce sparsity on PEFT methods for enhanced generalization.
-Wang \etal \cite{wang2024universality} finds PEFT methods improve generalization on fine-tuning graph neural network.
-Recent works, including VioLET \cite{wang2023violet}, PromptSRC \cite{khattak2023self}, CoPrompt \cite{roy2024consistencyguided}, propose aligning the fine-tuned model with the pre-trained one for enhanced generalization or avoiding forgetting, which can be seen as our naive alignment.
-Additionally, L2SP \cite{xuhong2018explicit}, DELTA \cite{li2019delta}, and FTP \cite{tian2024fast} aim to retain pre-trained knowledge by aligning finetuned models with pre-trained ones, reducing distance in weight space, feature space and using projected gradient descent, respectively.
+Fu \etal \cite{fu2023effectiveness} induce sparsity on PEFT for better generalization.
+Wang \etal \cite{wang2024universality} studies generalization of PEFT fine-tuning graph neural network.
+Zhang \etal \cite{zhang2024gbboost} employ rank-1 gradient boosting (GB) updates supported by the GB theoretical framework.
+VioLET \cite{wang2023violet}, PromptSRC \cite{khattak2023self} and CoPrompt \cite{roy2024consistencyguided} naively align the fine-tuned model with the pre-trained one for enhanced generalization or avoiding forgetting.
+Additionally, L2SP \cite{xuhong2018explicit}, DELTA \cite{li2019delta}, and FTP \cite{tian2024fast} aim to retain pre-trained knowledge by aligning fine-tuned models with pre-trained ones, reducing distance in weight space, feature space and using projected gradient descent, respectively.
 However, they fail to provide a theoretical analysis for this alignment.
 Our study goes beyond understanding generalization of PEFT by discovering the benefits of gradient regularization and model alignment.
 We propose PACE to match both requirements, paving a comprehensive understanding for PEFT.

-\textbf{Gradient regularization.} Previous studies have empirically shown that gradient regularization improves neural network performance \cite{varga2017gradient, zhao2022penalizing, Ni_2024_CVPR, ni2022manifold}.
-However, they failed to theoretically establish the connection between smaller gradient norms and better generalization \cite{foret2021sharpnessaware, zhang2024semantic, cha2021swad}.
-Our work bridges this gap by establishing a fundamental theory between reduced gradient norms and improved generalization, providing a solid foundation for future research on enhancing generalization.
+\textbf{Gradient regularization.} Previous studies have empirically shown that gradient regularization improves performance \cite{varga2017gradient, zhao2022penalizing, Ni_2024_CVPR, ni2022manifold} and adversarially robust accuracy \cite{junhao_vlms}.
+However, they lack theoretical connection between smaller gradient norms and better generalization \cite{foret2021sharpnessaware, zhang2024semantic, cha2021swad}.
+We bridge this gap by establishing a fundamental theory between reduced gradient norms and improved generalization, providing a solid foundation for future research on enhancing generalization.